§ 1–1001.05. Board of Elections — Duties.

 (2) The Board may petition the Superior Court of the District of Columbia to enforce the subpoena or order, in the case of a refusal to obey a subpoena or order of the Board issued pursuant to this subsection.
 Any person failing to obey the Court’s order may be held in contempt of court.

-(i) The Board shall cause the following information to be posted at each polling place on the day of each election for federal office:
+(i) The Board shall cause the following information to be posted at each Vote Center on the day of each election for federal office:

 (1) A sample version of the ballot that will be used for the election;

-(2) The election and the hours during which polling places will be open;
+(2) The election and the hours during which Vote Centers will be open;

 (3) Instructions on the proper manner of completing a ballot, including a special ballot;